 A draft proposal was provided for support of regalia use.
-Jordann Forster indicated she has not found any evidence that dress codes would supersede the regalia law.
+Jordann Forster indicated she has not found anything that this would be a dress code violation.
 She will be adding some information that was just sent to her.
 If you have anything to add, please let her know.
 Jordann Forster